community

 What I've learned from almost two decades of humanitarian service is that there is power in speaking our stories out loud and sharing them with each other.

 We’ve been conditioned to believe that healing is personal and a burden we must carry on our own.
 But as human beings we are hardwired for connection.
 This means that healing actually happens in the collective — a feeling of common humanity that only emerges when we bring our experiences into the presence of others who understand.
-I wrote Tell Me My Story to name the wounds honestly — vicarious trauma, moral injury, institutional betrayal, systemic grief — and to begin moving through them.
+I wrote Tell Me My Story to name the wounds honestly — vicarious trauma, moral injury, institutional betrayal, collective grief shaped by systemic harm — and to begin moving through them.
 But reading alone only takes us so far.

 tell me my story community conversations